Laboratory Services: DeGowin Blood Center

 Tissue and Cellular Therapies

 University of Iowa Hospitals & Clinics DeGowin Blood Center’s Tissue and Cellular Therapies is comprised of two distinct sections.
-The Hematopoietic Progenitor Cell Laboratory provides processing and cryopreservation, and distribution of cord blood, peripheral blood and bone marrow cells primarily for patients receiving either autologous or allogeneic hematopoietic stem cell transplantation.
+The Cellular Therapy Laboratory provides processing and cryopreservation, and distribution of cord blood, peripheral blood, bone marrow and mononuclear cells for patients receiving autologous or allogeneic hematopoietic stem cell transplantation or other cellular therapies.
 The Tissue Bank manages human tissue required for many surgical procedures and provides traceability of the tissue from source to implantation.

-The HPC Lab provides services primarily for the Adult and Pediatric Stem Cell Transplant and Cellular Therapy Programs in which approximately 200 transplants are performed each year.
-The HPC Lab also prepares cellular therapy products collected at UI Hospitals & Clinics, as a NMDP collection center, for transport to other institutions.
-The HPC Lab participates in both institutional and multi-center study protocols.
-Processing performed in this laboratory is done under cGMP and cGTP guidelines to provide high quality, viable, and sterile products that help ensure timely engraftment or treatment.
+The Cellular Therapy Lab provides services primarily for the Adult and Pediatric Stem Cell Transplant and Cellular Therapy Programs in which approximately 200 transplants are performed each year.
+This Lab also prepares cellular therapy products collected at UI Hospitals & Clinics, as an NMDP collection and apheresis center, for transport to other institutions.
+The Cellular Therapy Lab participates in both institutional and multi-center study protocols.
+Processing performed in this laboratory is done under cGMP and cGTP guidelines to provide high quality, viable, and aseptic products that help ensure timely engraftment or treatment.

 - Product evaluation (cell counts, cell viability, volume, sterility assessment)